wp-plugins/emma-emarketing-plugin/README.txt

 2. This Plugin requires PHP version 5.2.6, as it uses json_encode with integers in the Emma_API class

 == Changelog ==

+= 1.2.4.1 =
+* Fixed a typo!

+= 1.2.4 =
+* Fixed bug where admin pointer would not dismiss

+= 1.2.3 =
+* Added information on how to serve you’re Emma subscribers the latest posts or customized content from WordPress.
+* Fixed PHP "Undefined Index" notice

 = 1.2.2 =
 * Updated for WordPress 4.3 compatibility (switched to PHP5 style constructor for the widget)